Diploma of Civil Construction Design

 • Must satisfy Albright Pre-training Review (PTR) Assessment.

-• Applicants must undertake the Albright LLN test;
+• Applicants must undertake the Albright LLND test;

-• Applicants should have basic computer and MS Office skills (Word, Excel and Power Point);
+• Basic computer and MS Office skills (Word, Excel and Power Point, etc.).

 Units have been selected in accordance with the packaging rules and are relevant to the work outcome, local industry requirements and qualification level.